dmeehan1968/junie-explorer/docs/overview.md

 # Junie Explorer - User Guide

 Junie Explorer is a web application that provides an intuitive interface to browse and explore JetBrains IDE projects, issues, tasks, and development workflows.
-It automatically scans your JetBrains cache directory to discover all your IDE installations and their associated projects.
+It automatically scans your JetBrains logs directory to discover all your IDE installations and their associated projects.

 ## Getting Started